e-zz/logseq-pdf-extract/README.md

 #### `search_delay`

+The default delay between user's input and search is 100ms.

-To optimize the performance and avoid unnecessary queries by the responsive search panel, we add some delay here.
+> To optimize the performance and avoid unnecessary queries by the responsive search panel, we add some delay between user's input and queries.
 It forces to wait for a specified duration after the user stops typing in the search box before initiating a new search in Zotero.
 This delay ensures that the system doesn't trigger a search with every keystroke, thereby reducing unnecessary load.
 However, if your Zotero library has a relatively small number of items, you're welcome to reduce the delay duration as much as you like.

 #### `insert_button`: insert PDF open button when importing Zotero items